 Penwith · TR19

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Just in Penwith, that work is shaped by the place itself — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and Wesleyan chapels and chapel conversions.
+Anchor any St Just in Penwith loft conversion in the local fabric and the rest follows — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and modern AONB-sensitive replacement dwellings.

 • Conservation Area